 • Obesity: Use with caution in patients who are morbidly obese.

 • Prostatic hyperplasia/urinary stricture: Use with caution in patients with prostatic hyperplasia and/or urinary stricture.

-• Renal impairment: Use with caution and reduce dose in patients with renal impairment.
+• Renal impairment: Use with caution in patients with renal impairment; dosage reduction recommended.

 • Thyroid dysfunction: Use with caution in patients with thyroid dysfunction.

 Concurrent drug therapy issues:

 • Benzodiazepines or other CNS depressants: [US Boxed Warning]: Concomitant use of opioids with benzodiazepines or other CNS depressants, including alcohol, may result in profound sedation, respiratory depression, coma, and death.
 Reserve concomitant prescribing of nalbuphine and benzodiazepines or other CNS depressants for use in patients for whom alternative treatment options are inadequate.
 Limit dosage and durations to the minimum required and follow patients for signs and symptoms of respiratory depression and sedation.

 • Drug-drug interactions: Potentially significant interactions may exist, requiring dose or frequency adjustment, additional monitoring, and/or selection of alternative therapy.
 Consult drug interactions database for more detailed information.